-Al-Ajami's lawyer, Dr Najeeb al-Nuaimi, told Al Jazeera on Sunday that his client's case will be brought before of the Court of Appeal on January 27 and that both the prosecution and the defence will present oral arguments.
+Ajami's lawyer, Dr Najeeb al-Nuaimi, told Al Jazeera on Sunday that his client's case would be brought before of the Court of Appeal on January 27 and that both the prosecution and the defence will present oral arguments.

-However, al-Nuaimi said that his special request that al-Ajami be released on bail was rejected by the court without motivation.
+However, Nuaimi said that his special request that Ajami be released on bail was rejected by the court, without motivation.

-Both the Court of First Instance and the Qatari Justice ministry could not immediately be reached for comment.
+Neither the Court of First Instance nor the Qatari Justice Ministry could be reached for comment.

-After his arrest in 2011, al-Ajami was charged for encouraging the overthrow of the government of Qatar, accusing the Emir of misusing the county's constitution and for criticising the country's crown prince.
+After his arrest in 2011, Ajami was charged for encouraging the overthrow of the government of Qatar, accusing the emir of misusing the county's constitution and for criticising the country's crown prince.

-Among other things, al-Ajami was accused of writing and spreading a poem about the Tunisian uprising in which he allegedly wrote: “…we are all Tunisians in the face of repressive elites", his lawyer told Al Jazeera.
+Ajami was accused of writing and spreading a poem about the Tunisian uprising in which he allegedly wrote: “…we are all Tunisians in the face of repressive elites".

-Qatar's Court of First Instance sentenced al-Ajami to life in prison on November 29, 2011, handing down the maximum sentence allowed under article 136 of Qatar’s criminal law, which addresses attempts to overthrow the government.
+Qatar's Court of First Instance sentenced Ajami to life in prison on November 29, 2011, handing down the maximum sentence allowed for attempting to overthrow the government.

-"The first instance court was very aggressive toward my client and they did not give me access to the court," al-Nuaimi said on Sunday.
+"The first instance court was very aggressive toward my client and they did not give me access to the court," Nuaimi said on Sunday.

 "To my great surprise, the initial investigative judge fulfilled two roles in this case as he also became the chairman of the court that sentenced my client to life in prison.
 This is illegal under Qatari law."

-Al-Nuaimi said he will take the case to Qatar's Supreme Court if the Court of Appeal upholds al-Ajami's life sentence.
+Nuaimi said he would take the case to Qatar's Supreme Court if the Court of Appeal upholds Ajami's life sentence.

 "But I don't think it will come to that.
 I have to be positive."